-- There are celebrations of religious festivals over the year including Harvest, Divali, Christmas, Easter, Eid, Chinese New Year. - Many different cultures are studied for example Year 4 learn about African drumming and the significance of this for them. - English includes units on stories from other cultures. - All pupils are accepted equally and play an active part in the school community regardless of their colour, religion or gender. - Children participate in a range of artistic, sporting and other cultural opportunities provided by the school.
+- There are regular celebrations of religious festivals over the year including harvest, Divali, Christmas, Easter, Eid, Chinese New Year. - Geography and RE have units on other cultures and religions. - English includes units on stories from other cultures. - All pupils are accepted equally and play an active part in the school community regardless of their colour, religion or gender. - Children participate in a range of artistic, sporting and other cultural opportunities provided by the school.